 Aline approaches this process differently by bringing drafting, redlining, approvals, execution, and renewals into a single lifecycle workflow, reducing the handoffs that typically slow contracts down.

-In this Ironclad vs. LinkSquares comparison, we’ll look at how each platform supports current contracting needs and how Aline's lifecycle-focused solution will offer a more efficient direction for teams prioritizing speed, governance, and measurable outcomes.
+In this Ironclad vs. LinkSquares comparison, we’ll look at how each platform supports current contracting needs and how Aline’s lifecycle-focused solution offers a more efficient path for teams prioritizing speed, governance, and measurable outcomes.

-Ironclad has built a good reputation as one of the most recognizable names in contract management software.
-It’s often the first platform that comes up when legal teams start looking for a more organized way to handle the contracting process.
+Ironclad is often the first contract management software that comes up when legal teams start looking for a more organized way to handle the contracting process.

 If agreements are spread across long email chains, buried in shared drives, and tracked in multiple spreadsheets, finding the latest draft becomes a constant “Does anyone have the final version?”
 Slack message.
 Ironclad brings structure to that process by centralizing contracts, collaboration, and oversight within a single platform.